 Once the coffee has brewed, it’s time to strain it.
 There are several methods to strain the coffee grounds that I’ll share with you, but the most important part of straining is ensuring you’re using a method that is fine enough to catch all the grounds.
 Let’s have a look at our options:

-- I personally prefer when the grounds have direct contact with the water and will often just pour the cold brew through the strainer once it’s time to strain.
+- In my experience, it’s best when the grounds have direct contact with the water while steeping.
+So, I often just pour the cold brew through this strainer once it’s ready.
 You can also purchase a reusable coffee filter.

 Save the grounds and add them to your compost or work them into your garden soil to use as fertilizer.